 This family had two young boys who were excited and exploring at speed, as young ones do.

 I like to photograph children naturally to capture their exuberance and personality, so I don’t make them stand still and smile at the camera.
 Much.
 Maybe just a couple of times I’ll trick them into it, but the rest of the shoot they’re free to have fun.

 As a result, I have to have a shutter speed of at least 1/250 so that they’re not blurred.
 Even then, if they wave their hands about, they will have blurry smudges for hands.
 So, if they’re particularly busy, I have to shoot at 1/320 upwards.

-Read more about shutter speed: The exposure triangle – what role does shutter speed play?
+Further reading: The exposure triangle – what role does shutter speed play?

-When two or more were in shot my aperture was at F8.
-I couldn’t go smaller, because of the need to maximise the light entering the lens.
+When two or more were in shot my aperture was at F8, because the boys were running back and forth, so they weren’t always in close proximity.
+Also, I couldn’t go smaller, because of the need to maximise the light entering the lens.

-I didn’t go down to F2.8 though, because of the changing distance between two subjects on the move.
+I didn’t go down to F2.8 though, because of the changing distance between the two boys constantly on the move.
 The depth of field would have been too narrow to ensure both subjects were sharp.